jacksgt/yabar/README.md

 Yabar has a growing set of useful blocks.
 You can try out the sampe config located in `examples/internal1.config`.
 The current blocks are:

 * Date & time: Maybe the most essential block.
-You can control the output format using the [standard c library format](https://www.gnu.org/software/libc/manual/html_node/Formatting-Calendar-Time.html).
+You can control the output format using the [standard C library format](https://www.gnu.org/software/libc/manual/html_node/Formatting-Calendar-Time.html).
 Example:

 		exec: "YABAR_DATE";
 		internal-option1: "%a %d %b, %I:%M"; #Format